luc-tielen/blog/site/posts/how-to-lower-an-ir.md

 ## Final thoughts

+In this post, I explained how I structure my compiler to transform one intermediary format to another format.
+By using a two-module approach, the internal details stay separate from the high logic, giving a clear overview of what the transformation is doing.
+Even though transforming an IR always results in different challenges, this general technique should always be applicable.

 Besides the techniques I described in this article, here are some final tips that also make writing lowering passes much easier: